-Paula Sammarone Turocy, EdD, LAT, ATC Pre-medical and Health Professions Programs, Duquesne University, Pittsburgh, PA
+Paula Sammarone Turocy, EdD, LAT, ATC

+Department of Athletic Training and Pre-Medical and Health Professions Programs, Duquesne University, Pittsburgh, PA

-Paradoxes exist in athletic training education.
-To practice as athletic trainers, clinicians must be able to demonstrate competency in the knowledge, skills, and abilities that span athletic training's broad scope of practice, and supervise students preparing to be athletic trainers.
-Preceptors must be credentialed to practice and meet continuing education requirements across our broad scope of practice.
-However, to teach students in the classroom/lab settings, the Commission on Accreditation of Athletic Training Education standards require that athletic training faculty must be "qualified through professional preparation and experienced in their respective academic areas as determined by the institution," "be recognized by the institution as having instructional responsibilities," and must "incorporate the most current athletic training knowledge, skills, and abilities as they pertain to their respective teaching areas."
-1(p5) These requirements then prompt the question of how to best transition competent clinicians who are trained as clinical generalists into athletic training educators who must be content and clinical skill experts and who have advanced skills in instruction and learning.
+Context: Paradoxes exist in athletic training education.
+Practicing athletic trainers must be able to demonstrate competency in the knowledge, skills, and abilities that span the scope of practice.
+To supervise students preparing to be athletic trainers, preceptors must be credentialed to practice and meet continuing education requirements across the scope of practice.
+However, to teach students in the classroom/lab settings, athletic training faculty must be "qualified through professional preparation and experienced in their respective academic areas as determined by the institution," "be recognized by the institution as having instructional responsibilities," and must "incorporate the most current athletic training knowledge, skills, and abilities as they pertain to their respective teaching areas."
+These requirements then help to prompt the question of how to transition athletic training educators from competent professionals who are clinical generalist to experts in both the content and clinical skills they are required to teach.